jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-inline-async.md

-While it is possible to run this example using an [vmware-gemfire-name] client/server topology, we keep things simple by running the example using a single Spring Boot application class, namely the `BootGeodeAsyncInlineCachingClientApplication` along with a peer cache configuration.
+While it is possible to run this example using an [vmware-gemfire-name] client/server topology, we keep things simple by running the example using a single Spring Boot application class, namely the `BootGemFireAsyncInlineCachingClientApplication` along with a peer cache configuration.

-That is, in our `BootGeodeAsyncInlineCachingClientApplication` class, we also apply the `PeerCacheApplicationConfiguration` by enabling the Spring Profile, "*peer-cache*":
+That is, in our `BootGemFireAsyncInlineCachingClientApplication` class, we also apply the `PeerCacheApplicationConfiguration` by enabling the Spring Profile, "*peer-cache*":